 Secure and Manage Your Computer (Linux/Unix)

-If you are permitted to access or maintain sensitive institutional data using your personally owned computer, please meet the minimum expectations below.
+If you are permitted to access or maintain sensitive institutional data using your personally owned or self-managed university-owned computer, please meet the minimum expectations below.
 See University Data and Personally Owned Devices for a complete list of your responsibilities when accessing sensitive U-M data.

 By meeting the minimum expectations below, you also protect your personal data.

 Instructions for security settings and tips for protecting your Linux/Unix computer are available from various vendors:

 - Require a password for access to your computer.
 Follow these guidelines for a strong password.

 - Set your screensaver to activate after 15 or fewer minutes of inactivity, and require your password to unlock it.